zacanger/niddesa/text/book/00-introduction.md

 we use a bit won't change the things themselves.
 I have also omitted and abbreviated stanzas which were repeated verbatim.
-The repetitious style is common in the ancient sources because it was an aid for memorization and recitation, but it is the translator's opinion that this tends to harm readability in printed text.
-The reader is assumed to be able to fill in the gaps.
+The repetitious style is common in the ancient sources because it was an aid for memorization and recitation, but does nothing (in the translator's opinion) to improve the text when in print.
+This results in a significantly shorter version than the transliterated Pali editions.

 ### Credits and Licenses